oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 - `.../fmw-infrastructure...:...`:
   - The _Fusion Middleware (FMW) Infrastructure image_.
-  - Contains the same binaries as those installed by the WebLogic generic installer and adds Fusion Middleware Control and Java Required Files (JRF)
+  - Contains the same binaries as those installed by the WebLogic generic installer and adds Fusion Middleware Control and Java Required Files (JRF).

 - None of the above

-  - If the tag portion of a `.../weblogic...` OCR image name does _not_ include a keyword like `slim`, `dev`, or `generic`, then you can assume the image contains the same binaries as those installed by the WebLogic generic installer.
+  - If the tag portion of a `.../weblogic...` OCR image name does _not_ include a keyword like `slim`, `dev`, or `generic`, then you can assume that the image contains the same binaries as those installed by the WebLogic generic installer.

 ##### Compare "dated" and "undated" images

-OCR images are "dated" or "undated" depending on whether the name tags include an embedded date stamp of the form `YYMMDD`.
+OCR images are "dated" or "undated" depending on whether the name tags include an embedded date stamp in the form `YYMMDD`.
 Unlike dated images with an embedded date stamp, which represent a specific version that was released on a specific date, undated images are periodically updated to